research and opportunities

 I am an observational astrophysicist, with interests in active galactic nuclei, galaxy evolution, large-scale structure of the Universe, the cosmic X-ray background, and X-ray binary stars.
 My work uses data from the Chandra, XMM-Newton, Hubble, Spitzer, Herschel, and WISE space telescopes as well as ground-based optical, infrared, and radio observations.

 I joined the Department of Physics and Astronomy at Dartmouth College as an Assistant Professor in December 2011.
+My research is generously funded by the NSF, NASA, and an Alfred P. Sloan Research Fellowship, and for 2014-15 I will be the Dartmouth Class of 1962 Faculty Fellow.
+My full CV is here.
 I am looking for interested and motivated students to take part in an exciting research program.